dcunited001/dcunited001.github.io/_posts/2018-03-31-sociophysical-fps-ai-automated-detection-of-unsportsmanlike-conduct.md

     inter-activation times **with a lower bound** than average players
     - this usually means they're engaging the enemy more often
     - novice players will not activate their abilities as frequently
+    - but there is such a thing as too-frequent activiation
+      - thus, the players that consistently do the opposite and use their abilities as frequently and quickly as possible are likely not capable of recognizing the tactical implications of those abilities.

 ### distance from objective